-"... which although is silent on the chronology of cause of death/registration of death/autopsy, it does require the treating doctor to sign and give forthwith to a gualified informant the certificate.
-The current wording from the department is even clearer: medical practitioners have a legal duty to provide without delay a certificate of cause of death.
-So the proper sequence is as the historical standard practice: the death certificate is completed before commencing the process of obtaining a consented autopsy."
-And then he had an additional question put to him, and really what he was being given was the autopsy procedures that had been provided in the guide from the Children's Hospital, and that includes:

-certificate is (at least) inappropriate and possibly an

-infringement of the law."
+"The date of this certificate is given [this is the medical certificate of cause of death] as 4 May 2000.
+Very irregular that it should follow much later after the autopsy.
+The norm is that a doctor writes a natural cause of death, which is then registered officially, at which time the consented autopsy can go ahead ...
+To apparently wait for the autopsy before writing the death wording from the department is even clearer: medical practitioners have a legal duty to provide without delay 10 a certificate of cause of death.
+So the proper sequence 11 is as the historical standard practice: the death 12 certificate is completed before commencing the process 13 of obtaining a consented autopsy."
+And then he had an additional question put to him, 14 15 and really what he was being given was the autopsy 16 procedures that had been provided in the guide from the certificate is (at least) inappropriate and possibly an cause of death/registration of death/autopsy, it does require the treating doctor to sign and give forthwith to a qualified informant the certificate.
+The current infringement of the law."